Choose another writer in this calendar:

 America in defiance of his parent's wishes, to support the Allied

 armies.
 His friend William Slater Brown, with whom he had crossed the

 Atlantic, was referred to in the book as "B."

 Indiscreet comments in the letters of a friend led to Cummings's arrest and incarceration along with a diverse collection of soldiers and other prisoners in a French concentration camp at La Ferté-Macé.
 Later, he found out he had been accused of treason, but the charges were never proven.
 This experience gave basis for Cummings's only novel, The Enormous Room (1922), in which he drew acidly funny sketches of the jailers and sympathetic portraits of prisoners.
+This work had been written at his father's urging.
 On publication, the book divided reviewers, some of whom expected it to be a documentary, instead of a collection of isolated episodes resisting simple classification.
 It sold only 2,000 copies in its first edition, but influenced authors such as Hemingway, an ambulance driver himself on the Italian front.